deathbeds/jupyterlite-pyodide-lock/README.md

 - downloading a `pyodide-lock.json`
 - either
-  - running a minimal `pyodide` runtime in a browser managed by Python
+  - running a minimal `pyodide` runtime in a browser managed by Python's `webbrowser` or `selenium`
-    - _(optional) or `selenium`_
   - using a `pyodide`-aware solver like `uv`
-- compiling a configurable set of packages from the build environment, PyPI, or elsewhere
+- compiling a set of packages from the build environment, PyPI, or elsewhere
 - returning the list to build a new `package-lock.json`
   - _(optional) copying all downloaded wheels to be served along with the site_
 - configuring [`jupyterlite-pyodide-kernel`][jlpk] to use the new `pyodide-lock.json`